astral-sh/ruff/CONTRIBUTING.md

 pre-commit run --all-files --show-diff-on-failure  # Rust and Python formatting, Markdown and Python linting, etc.
 ```

-These checks will run on GitHub Actions when you open your Pull Request, but running them locally
+These checks will run on GitHub Actions when you open your pull request, but running them locally
 will save you time and expedite the merge process.

 Note that many code changes also require updating the snapshot tests, which is done interactively